The Gluten Thyroid Connection

 - Genetic testing for gluten sensitivity

-It is time for doctors to start ruling out gluten sensitivity, celiac disease, and nutritional deficiencies in patients with thyroid disease.
+It is time for doctors to start looking at thyroid disease and gluten sensitivity as a potential causal relationship.
+Patients with gluten sensitivity should also be checked for nutritional deficiencies – especially in patients with thyroid disease.
 If your doctor will not investigate these areas for you, look for a functional medicine doctor who will.

 If you think that this information will help someone you love suffering with a thyroid problem, please forward this along.

 If you want free instant access to our definitive guide to gluten, sign up below: